Blip.tv: Kipkay

 Blip used to have KipKay's DIY channel on the site.
 KipKay still makes content and uploads it to YouTube.

 Other content

 Blip had been amassing exclusive comedy programming.
 Through its partnership with My Damn Channel, the sixth season of David Wain's Wainy Days web-series will air exclusively on Blip.
 Blip also hosts other My Damn Channel content including Daddy Knows Best, which stars Stephen Rannazzisi as a deadbeat dad, and video blog series Daily Grace.
 Blip also had partnerships with online comedians Julian Smith and Ray William Johnson.

 After being one of the dozens of channels that were part of YouTube's $100 million original channel initiative, FremantleMedia dropped its partnership with YouTube in favor of working with Blip on the production of The Pet Collective, which showcases short clips of animals.
-Although the videos have continue to be distributed on YouTube, Blip had a first-run distribution window and acted as exclusive ad-sales agent for The Pet Collective.
+Although the videos have continued to be distributed on YouTube, Blip had a first-run distribution window and acted as exclusive ad-sales agent for The Pet Collective.